Private, In-Home Tutoring in Shrewsbury, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Shrewsbury students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Shrewsbury, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Shrewsbury Public Schools consist of seven schools: four K-4 elementary schools, two middle schools, and a high school.
 The district also contains a preschool and an early childhood center for kindergarten students with a mixture of half- and full-day classes.
 Additionally.
 Shrewsbury has implemented a 1:1 iPad initiative in which each fifth and sixth grader receives a personal iPad for academic use.